parafovea/fovea/docs/docs/user-guides/annotation/bounding-box-sequences.md

 - Leave minimal padding (system interpolates size changes)
 - Ensure the box is within the video frame bounds
 - Use the 8 resize handles to adjust after drawing

+### Opening the Timeline Panel

+After creating a bounding box, open the timeline panel for precise keyframe control:

+1. **Press T** or click the "Show Timeline" button in the video controls
+2. The timeline panel slides in from the right, replacing the standard controls
+3. The timeline displays frame markers, keyframe positions, and interpolation segments
+4. Transport controls (play, step forward/backward, frame navigation) appear at the top
+5. Action buttons (Add Keyframe, Delete Keyframe, Copy Previous, Toggle Visibility) appear below

+The timeline remains open until you press **T** again or click "Hide Timeline".
+While the timeline is visible, the standard video controls (persona selector, type selector, mode toggle) are hidden.
+The action buttons for model services (Edit Summary, Detect Objects) move to a separate row below the timeline when expanded.

+To close the timeline and return to standard controls, press **T** or click "Hide Timeline".

 ## Step 2: Advance to the Next Keyframe Position